Strasseneck/EasyComp/README.md

 # Stack

-Flask and SQLlite on the back-end, Javascript on the front-end.
+Flask and SQLlite on the backend, vanilla Javascript, HTML and CSS on the frontend.

 # Features